 Most healing professions start off with a fairly basic methodology or tool and expand their scope over time.

 If you took a peek at what surgeons were doing in Victorian times and then compared it what they can do now you would most likely be a little shocked and amazed.

-When surgeons founded their profession they were essentially in the business of cutting peoples legs and arms off with no anaesthetic and no hand or knife washing between patients.
+When surgeons founded their profession, they were essentially in the business of cutting peoples legs and arms off with no anesthetic and no hand or knife washing between patients.

 In far less horrifying but similar terms chiropractors started off with some simple procedures and have expanded their scope of practice over time.

 The original chiropractic intervention was the mobilisation of a spinal bone which gave an audible pop as it released.

 But chiropractic is a profession not a procedure – spinal manipulation is something that chiropractors sometimes do.

 Chiropractic is a set of principles, theories and beliefs about pain and the spine which has given rise to many different techniques and tools.